adfresca/sdk-unity/README.md

 You need to implement your own 'SendItemToUser()' method.
 This method may send the current user info and item's uniqueValue to your server, which willl give the item to the user.

-The onReward event is called when a campaign's reward condition is met.
+The onReward event is called when there is a reward available for the user.

 - Reward Campaign: event is called when a user sees the campaign content.
 - Incentivized CPI Campaign: event is called when our SDK confirms that the advertising app is installed.
 - Incentivized CPA Campaign: event is called after our SDK confirms that the advertising app is installed and the user completes the intended action (calling the specified marketing moment.)

-If users have any network connectivity issues, our SDK stores the reward data in the app's local storage, and then deliver the reward when users run the app again.
-This guarantees that users will always get the reward from our SDK.
+If a user has any network connectivity issues, our SDK stores the reward data in the app's local storage, and then deliver the reward when users run the app again.
+This guarantees that the user will always get the reward from our SDK.

 #### implementing SendItemToUser()

-You should give a reward item to your user using your own client code or back-end server api.
-Your client may send an api request with an unique vale of item, quantity and security token values to your server.
+You need to give a reward item to the user using your own client code or back-end server api.
+Your client may send an API request with an unique vale of item, quantity and security token values to your server.
 Then the server application will add a reward item to the user's item inventory.

-#### Hack Proof
+#### Hack Proof Code

-Our SDK never calls itemRewarded event more than once per campaign.
-We always check it with device identifiers to avoid abuse.
-However, it is still possible for hackers to hijack your api request between your client and back-end server.
-To prevent this issue, we provide a security token value.
-A security token is an unique value per your campaign.
+Our SDK never calls itemRewarded event more than once per campaign by checking it with device identifiers to avoid abuse.
+However it is still possible for hackers to hijack your API request between your client and back-end server.
+If yuo want more security, you can use a security token, which is a unique value generated per a reward campaign.
 You can generate the token while you're creating a reward campaign.
 You can hack proof by using the security token as noted below:

 1. You will store a security token to your own database before starting a reward campaign.
 You should reject any reward requests with an invalid token value.
-2. If some users are trying to request with the same token value more than once, you should reject those requests.
+2. If some users request rewards with the same token value more than once, you should reject those requests.
-3. If you think your security token is exposed to hackers, you can always change the value in our dashboard.
+3. If you think your security token is exposed to hackers, you can always change it in our dashboard.

 * * *